powsybl/pypowsybl/docs/user_guide/dynamic.rst

 .. currentmodule:: pypowsybl.dynamic

-.. testsetup:: *

-    import pypowsybl as pp
-    import pypowsybl.dynamic as dyn
-    import pypowsybl.network as pn

 You can use the module :mod:`pypowsybl.dynamic` in order to run time domain simulation on networks.

 Start by importing the module: